 Connects families with agencies for counseling, tutoring, and other services

 Reinforces parental legal responsibility for student attendance, as required by the California Education Code

-Initiates subpoenas, citations and petitions to court
+Initiates subpoenas, citations, and petitions to the court

 A panel of volunteers examines the situation after listening to the student and parent explain why they are not attending school.
-The panel will develop a plan and the conditions/support that is developed will be added to a legally-binding contract which the student and parent will be required to follow.
+The panel will develop a plan and the conditions/support that is developed will be added to a legally-binding contract that the student and parent will be required to follow.
 The SARB case manager has the authority to refer the case to the District Attorney if truancies and unexcused absences continue to be a problem following the SARB hearing.
 A judge then orders compliance with the compulsory attendance law and may place a student over 12 years old in Juvenile Hall when all efforts to support the student have failed.

 PARENTS: You are responsible for your child"s school attendance.
 You must let the school know if your child is out of school and give a legitimate reason for the absence.
 You must be sure your child attends school regularly and on time every day.

-STUDENTS: If you miss school, you miss out on opportunities to learn how to become a good citizen, build lasting friendships and develop the skills and attitudes needed to become a valued employee.
+STUDENTS: If you miss school, you miss out on opportunities to learn how to become a good citizen, build lasting friendships, and develop the skills and attitudes needed to become a valued employee.